How to Fix Short Staffing in Nursing

 The nursing staff demand is rising with the aging of the baby boomer generation.
 By 2034, there’ll be 77.0 million U.S. adults aged 65 years and older who’ll have an increased need for nursing care.

 High nurse turnover also contributes to a decreasing number of nursing professionals.
-Both experienced and newer nurses are leaving their positions.
-Consider the following nurse turnover rates:
+Both experienced and newer nurses are leaving their positions every year.
+Consider the following nursing turnover rates — percentages represent the number of clinicians who left the bedside in just one year:

 A reasonable solution to this supply and demand issue is to increase the number of nurses.
 However, this is not easily feasible given the nursing faculty shortage, which is the primary reason nursing programs have turned away over 91,000 qualified applicants.